nushackers/hackertools_materials/self-hosting/src/slides.md

 ## What we **will** cover

 * Motivations of Self-Hosting
-* How to set up your ownn server
+* How to set up your own server
 * Hardening your server
 * Basic server administrations
 * Setting up your own services